Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Abstract

 \section{Abstract}

 We consider the feedback vertex set problem in undirected graphs (FVS).
 The input to FVS is an undirected graph $G=(V,E)$ with non-negative vertex costs.
-The goal is to find a least cost subset of vertices $S \subseteq V$ such that $G-S$ is acyclic.
-FVS is a well-known NP-hard problem with no $(2-\epsilon)$-approximation assuming the Unique Games Conjecture and it admits a $2$-approximation via combinatorial local-ratio methods \cite{Bafna-Berman-Fujito95,BG96} which can also be interpreted as LP-based primal-dual algorithms \cite{CHUDAK1998111}.
+The goal is to find a minimum cost subset of vertices $S \subseteq V$ such that $G-S$ is acyclic.
+FVS is a well-known NP-hard problem and does not admit a $(2-\epsilon)$-approximation for any fixed $\epsilon > 0$ assuming the Unique Games Conjecture.
+There are combinatorial $2$-approximation algorithms \cite{Bafna-Berman-Fujito95,BG96} and also primal-dual based $2$-approximations \cite{CHUDAK1998111,Fuj-matroid-FVS}.
 Despite the existence of these algorithms for several decades, there is no known polynomial-time solvable LP relaxation for FVS with a provable integrality gap of at most $2$.
 More recent work \cite{chekuri-madan16} developed a polynomial-sized LP relaxation for a more general problem, namely Subset FVS, and showed that its integrality gap is at most $13$ for Subset FVS, and hence also for FVS.

 Motivated by this gap in our knowledge, we undertake a polyhedral study of FVS and related problems.
 In this work, we formulate new integer linear programs (ILPs) for FVS whose LP-relaxation can be solved in polynomial time, and whose integrality gap is at most $2$.
 The new insights in this process also enable us to prove that the formulation in \cite{chekuri-madan16} has an integrality gap of at most $2$ for FVS.
 Our results for FVS are inspired by new formulations and polyhedral results for the closely-related pseudoforest deletion set problem (PFDS).
-Our formulations for PFDS are in turn inspired by a connecton to the densest subgraph problem.
+Our formulations for PFDS are in turn inspired by a connection to the densest subgraph problem.
 We also conjecture an extreme point property for a LP-relaxation for FVS, and give evidence for the conjecture via a corresponding result for PFDS.